-AB 130 defines eligible entities as school districts, county boards of education, county superintendent of schools, state operated programs, including special schools, regional occupational centers or programs operated by a joint powers authority or a county office of education, or education programs providing instruction in kindergarten or any of grades 1 to 12, inclusive, that is offered by a state agency, including the Department of Youth and Community Restoration and the State Department of Developmental Services.
+California Assembly Bill 130 defines eligible entities as school districts, county boards of education, county superintendent of schools, state operated programs, including special schools, regional occupational centers or programs operated by a joint powers authority or a county office of education, or education programs providing instruction in kindergarten or any of grades 1 to 12, inclusive, that is offered by a state agency, including the Department of Youth and Community Restoration and the State Department of Developmental Services.

 If I teach in a high-priority school that falls below 55 percent of unduplicated pupils over the next five years, do I continue to receive the $5,000 annual payments?

 Yes, to qualify for the $25,000 award, a teacher must be assigned to teach in a high-priority school in the first year of the award.
 If this same high-priority school changes so that it is no longer considered a high-priority school, the teacher will still receive each of the $5,000 annual payments for five years.
 If the teacher moves to another school that is not a high-priority school, he or she will no longer qualify for the remaining $5,000 annual payments.

 Do I still receive the $5,000 annual payments if I move to another high-priority school either in my own district or in a new district?